JRCSTU/wltp/README.rst

 It can be seen now that this project's calculates lower engine-speeds for classes 1 & 3 but the trend is reversed for class 2.

-Below the mean-engine-speeds of each class are drawn against the mean gear used, grouped by class-parts (so that, for instance, a class3 vehicle corresponds to 3 points on the diagram):
+Below the mean-engine-speeds are drawn against the mean gear used, grouped by classes and class-parts (so that, for instance, a class3 vehicle corresponds to 3 points on the diagram):

 .. plot:: pyplots/gears_n_arrows_class_1.py